 The last step to boost and sell effectively in China: your digital marketing campaign.
-Online presence is the key to succeed in China and sell any type of product.
+Online presence is the key to success in China and sells any type of product.

-The most important social platform in Chinese people daily life.
-Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion to reach as many users as possible:
+The most important social platform in Chinese people’s daily life.
+Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion reach as many users as possible:

--WeChat official account: Create an account to be visible, share texts, images and other marketing contents.
-This will allow you to establish your fan base and your presence on users’ feed.
+- WeChat official account: Create an account to be visible, share texts, images, and other marketing content.
+This will allow you to establish your fan base and your presence on users’ feeds.

 Weibo, in China business is social, and social is Business

 With more than 500 million monthly active users, Weibo is also one of the largest social platforms in China.
 Since Weibo’s main concern is visual content, your targets can easily be led to the distributor’s online store you chose and thus sell more effectively.
 Being in some ways your showcase, Weibo also gives you other features for your marketing campaign as KOLs and live stream to gain visibility and reliability.